New COVID-19 rules could spell last orders for some British pubs

 PUBS NOT TO BLAME

-Tim Martin, chairman of JD Wetherspoon, told Reuters there was no evidence to show the virus was spreading in pubs.
+Tim Martin, chairman of JD Wetherspoon JDW.L, told Reuters there was no evidence to show the virus was spreading in pubs.
 Instead, private gatherings were to blame, he said.

 Pubs could be kept safe by managers enforcing social distancing, with compliance checked by licensing authorities who had access to closed circuit TV, he added.